akashhvyas/Job-Search-Bar/README.md

 # Job Search Bar (Machine Learning)

-####  This repository contains project files related to Job Search Bar using machine learning.
-The project's objectives were to Create a user interface for a web-based platform that enables users to search for relevant skills, view market trends and job postings related to those skills.
-Also, to find out the class of job posting based on Company's linkedin followers and Employee count.
-The web scraping part was done in python using selenium library, formation of tables along with analysis of data was done using Excel, SQL.
-Development and hosting of search bar was done using HTML, CSS and Stream-lit.
+####  This repository comprises project files concerning a Job Search Bar implemented with machine learning.
+The primary goals of the project were:

+1. Develop a user-friendly web-based platform allowing users to search for specific skills and access relevant market trends and job postings related to those skills.
+2. Employ machine learning techniques to classify job postings based on factors such as the company's LinkedIn followers and employee count.
+3. Utilize Python with the Selenium library for web scraping, extracting necessary data.
+4. Perform data analysis and organization using Excel and SQL to create informative tables.
+5. Implement the search bar and host it using HTML, CSS, and Streamlit for seamless user interaction and experience.

 <br />